dnquang1996vn/onlineTest/README.md

 ## Notes
 - a simple app for skill demonstration
-- trying to structure the code in a well design
+- trying to structure the pr in a well design and clean code

 **Api**: firebase